We caught up with one of our Flavours painting tutors, and we chatted about the advantages of painting in a group

 Surprisingly you’re an ideal student to join an art group.
 For the beginner, the mixed ability of the art classes are a perfect learning environment.

 We all enjoy learning as a group, sharing ideas and experiences.

 An art teacher can introduce you to painting techniques, develop your skills while encouraging you to see the world differently.

 But your insecurities will be mainly overcome through working with others who, like yourself, have a desire to learn and to paint.
 There is nothing more satisfying than being part of a community jointly expressing themselves through drawing and painting.
 The atmosphere is epic!
 You’ll see how we all respond differently to the same subject.
-Paintings are individual statements of who you are, your ideas, your view of the world.
+Paintings are individual statements of who you are: your ideas, your view of the world.

-Painting classes are very social, with opportunities to meet up other students, to discuss your and their work, to learn from others while also enjoying the concentrated silence of ‘going into zone’ when painting.
+Painting classes are very social, with opportunities to meet up with other students, to discuss both yours and their work, to learn from others while also enjoying the concentrated silence of the ‘going into zone’ when painting.